-Air emission compliance testing was performed pursuant to MI-ROP-N5432-2021a.
+Air emission compliance testing was performed pursuant to MI-ROP-N5432-2022.
 Conditions of the ROP for FGENGINES-S2 state:

-- 1. Every 8760 hours of operation (as determined through the use of a non-resettable hour meter) or three years, from the most recent stack test, the permittee shall verify NOx and CO emission rates from each engine in FGENGINES-S2, by testing at owner's expense, in accordance with Department requirements. - 2.
-Within 180 days of permit issuance and every 5 years thereafter, the permittee shall verify SO2 emission rates from each engine in FGENGINES-S2, by testing at owner's expense, in accordance with Department requirements. - 3.
-Within 180 days of permit issuance and every 5 years thereafter, the permittee shall verify the formaldehyde emissions from each engine in FGENGINES-S2.
-The permittee shall verify formaldehyde emission rates from each engine in FGENGINES-S2, by testing at owner's expense, in accordance with Department requirements.
+1. Every 8760 hours of operation (as determined through the use of a non-resettable hour meter) or three years, from the most recent stack test, the permittee shall verify NOx and CO emission rates from each engine in FGENGINES-S2, by testing at owner's expense, in accordance with Department requirements.

-Conditions of MI-ROP-N5432-2021a for FGRICENSPS-S2 state:
+Conditions of MI-ROP-N5432-2022 for FGRICENSPS-S2 state: